wackywobblewave/simple-dockerfile-for-tor/README.md

-# simple dockerfile for tor
+# simple dockerfile for hosting a tor website
 [Dockerfile](https://github.com/wackywobblewave/simple-dockerfile-for-tor/blob/main/Dockerfile)

 Example of a possible Docker Compose with it: